wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-and-error-handling/includes/4-exercise-exception-handling.md

 ![The Exception Handling tab in the Download from Web action's properties.](..\media\download-from-web-action-properties.png)

-In case this action fails, it will first retry two times, 3 seconds apart; if all retries fail, the **Check Web Access** function will be executed.
+In case this action fails, it will first retry two times, 3 seconds apart; if all retries fail, the **Check Web Access** function will run.
 This function has been designed to ping [www.microsoft.com](www.microsoft.com), to check whether there are issues with web connectivity - if the ping action produces a **Failed** result, a log entry is created in a text file on the user’s Desktop, and the process is aborted:

 ![The created process in the Workspace.](..\media\workspace.png)